HIV and STIs: The Basics

 - blindness; and/or

-STDs, including HIV, are spread through contact with infected body fluids, such as blood (including menstrual blood and any blood in saliva, urine, and feces), semen (“cum”) and other male sexual fluids (“pre-cum”), vaginal secretions, and breast milk.
-STDs also can be transferred through contact with infected skin or breaks in mucous membranes, such as sores or lesions in the mouth or genital area.
+STIs, including HIV, are spread through contact with infected body fluids, such as blood (including menstrual blood and any blood in saliva, urine, and feces), semen (“cum”) and other male sexual fluids (“pre-cum”), vaginal secretions, and breast milk.
+STIs also can be transferred through contact with infected skin or breaks in mucous membranes, such as sores or lesions in the mouth or genital area.

 Activities that expose you to infected body fluids or skin include:

 - vaginal, anal or oral sex without proper use of a condom or other barrier method; and

 - sharing needles or syringes for drug use, tattooing, piercing, etc.

 Anal or rough sex are especially risky, because they often can cause tearing or bleeding.

 In addition, health care providers and medical lab workers can be at risk if they come into contact with other body fluids, such as cerebrospinal fluid around the brain and spinal cord, synovial fluid around the joints, and/or amniotic fluid around a developing fetus.
 Most other people do not come into contact with these fluids.

 Most Activities Don't Spread HIV and Other STIs